Wavevector-dependent optical properties from wavevector-independent proper conductivity tensor: Optical properties from conductivity tensor

 The corresponding (normalized) polarization vectors, which solve Eq.~\eqref{eq_central}, can then be written as

 and hence they are, in general, {\itshape not} purely transverse (and possibly complex at that).

 In the remainder of this subsection, we will deduce some general properties of the solutions of Eqs.~\eqref{det_mat} and \eqref{eq_central5}.
-In the next subsection, we will then derive explicit expressions for the refractive indices in the most general case of an anisotropic material, and in Appendix A we will investigate some special~cases.
+In the next subsection, we will then derive explicit expressions for the refractive indices in the most general case of an anisotropic material, and finally in \S\,\ref{appendix} we will investigate some special~cases.

-The first important observation concerning Eq.~\eqref{det_mat} is that in general, it leads to a polynomial equation of {\itshape second} order in $n^2$, and hence there are (for each direction and frequency) at most {\itshape two} (possibly complex) refractive indices, which we denote by $n_{\lambda}(\hat{\vec k}, \omega)$ with $\lambda \in \{1, 2\}$.
-This is in contrast to an ordinary eigenvalue problem for a $(3 \times 3)$-matrix, which would in general have three solutions, and this is a consequence of the transverse projection operator appearing on the right-hand side of Eq.~\eqref{eq_central}.
+The first important observation concerning Eq.~\eqref{det_mat} is that it leads---as a consequence of the transverse projection operator appearing on the right-hand side of Eq.~\eqref{eq_central}---to a polynomial equation of {\itshape second} order in $n^2$, and hence there are (for each direction and frequency) at most {\itshape two} (possibly complex\footnote{Actually, our theoretical formalism is predicated on the assumption that the refractive index is real (see Eq.~\eqref{eq_ModWaveVec}).
+Nonetheless, one might accept complex refractive indices as an outcome of the final formulae if one does not care too much about how one has arrived at these in the first place.
+This, however, leaves open the question of what these complex refractive indices really mean, and this problem in turn is in no way specific for the stance proposed here.
+We therefore feel free to ignore it for the time being.}) refractive indices, which we denote by $n_{\lambda}(\hat{\vec k}, \omega)$ with $\lambda \in \{1, 2\}$.
+This is in stark contrast to an ordinary eigenvalue problem for a $(3 \times 3)$-matrix, which would in general have three solutions.